-A VA cash-out refinance loan allows current homeowners to refinance their mortgage and take out some or all of their accrued equity.
-This type of loan can be used to refinance an existing VA loan or a conventional mortgage, and the VA will guarantee loans worth up to 100 percent of the value of the home.
+A VA cash-out refinance loan allows current homeowners to refinance their mortgages and take out some or all of their accrued equity.
+This type of loan can be used to refinance either an existing VA loan or a conventional mortgage, and the VA will guarantee loans worth up to 100 percent of the home’s value.
 Like other VA loans, this loan requires you to meet military service requirements and have a Certificate of Eligibility (COE) on hand.

 It can be beneficial if: